Trindade11/Spec-Orchestrator/README.md

 ## 🌟 Why Spec Orchestrator?

+Spec Orchestrator is for developers and teams who want to move from fast-but-fragile *vibe coding* to a deliberate, visual, PDCA-aligned way of working with AI.

 ### Problems It Solves

-❌ **Without Spec Orchestrator**:
+❌ **Without Spec Orchestrator (typical vibe coding)**:
+- Work starts directly from code or ad-hoc prompts.
+- PLAN is shallow, DO is long and chaotic, CHECK/ACT arrive late.
-- Specifications outdated or missing
+- Specifications and diagrams are missing or quickly become outdated.
-- Code doesn't match requirements
-- AI agents generate inconsistent code
-- No clear project state
-- Rework due to misalignment
-- Knowledge lost over time
+- AI sessions are one-off; there is no shared memory or orchestration.
+- Project state is unclear; gaps are discovered late and expensively.

-✅ **With Spec Orchestrator**:
+✅ **With Spec Orchestrator (spec-driven flow)**:
-- Living specifications always current
-- Code traces to requirements
+- You design flows, specs, and rules before (and while) coding.
+- The PDCA cycle is explicit: deep PLAN, focused DO, objective CHECK, fast ACT.
+- Visual diagrams make business flows, agent interactions, and gaps explicit.
-- AI agents follow consistent methodology
+- A single workplan + overview keeps AI agents and humans aligned.
-- Clear project state (workplan + overview)
-- Quality built-in (6-level validation)
-- Knowledge captured and reused
+- Rework is reduced and learning is captured in living artifacts.

 ### Benefits